emailalosha/kubernetes/k8s/README.md

 # Only a specific pod should be scheduled on a particular node

   nodeSelector along with taints has to be used

+### How to check info about any options within kubectl

+    kubectl explain {resource_type}.
+    kubectl explain Deployment.spec